Kommune 1: The "Arsonist's Lawsuit"

-The Second Phase: Sex, drugs and Uschi Obermaier
+The second phase: sex, drugs and Uschi Obermaier

 In May 1968, Kommune I: Quellen zur Kommune Forschung was published by members of the commune.
 Intended to provide a retrospective look at what had been achieved since the commune's inception, the publication contained 26 of the fliers produced by the group in addition to various other news articles and documents relating to the commune's activities.
 The pamphlet is one of a scarce amount of documents published by members of the commune.
 It served as the bookend before the second phase of Kommune 1 began.

-By the end of the 1960s, the societal climate had changed.
-In the late summer of 1968, the commune moved into a deserted factory on Stephanstraße in order to reorient.
-This second phase of Kommune 1 was characterized by sex, music, and drugs.

 On 21 September 1968, the commune went to the International Song Days in Essen, the Federal Republic's first underground festival.
 There, Langhans met and fell in love with Uschi Obermaier, a model from Munich.
 She lived with the Munich-based music commune Amon Düül, but soon moved in with the communards of Kommune 1, who shared one bedroom.
 Soon, the press called Langhans and Obermaier the "best-looking couple of the APO".
 Kunzelmann did not like the openly apolitical Obermaier.

 The politicization of the private sphere and the fact that Langhans and Obermaier spoke openly to the media about their relationship, about jealousy, and about "pleasure machines" constituted the next breaking of social taboos, ushering in the sexual revolution.
 Later, John Lennon and Yoko Ono and others followed their example.

 All of a sudden, the commune was receiving visitors from all over the world, among them Jimi Hendrix, who turned up one morning in the bedroom of Kommune 1.
 Obermaier fell in love with him.

-Her modeling fees rose sharply, she was given a lead role in Rudolf Thome's cult movie Rote Sonne (Red Sun, 1969), and her photographs were all over posters and magazine covers.
-The magazine Stern paid 20,000 Deutschmark (the price of a Porsche 911 at the time) for an interview and nude photos of Obermaier, a sum that rumors in the scene soon raised to 50,000 Mark.